Emerjoin/Arqiva/docs-project/topics/01_getting-started/01_intro.md

     mvn arqiva:run
 ```

-### Wait for the folowing log to appear on your command line:
+### Wait for the following log to appear on your command line:
 ```bash
     INFO: Starting ProtocolHandler ["http-nio-9610"]
 ```